1. China has very strict anti-money-laundering laws, which can make it complicated for individuals who want to send money overseas.

 The State Administration of Foreign Exchange limits the amount of overseas ATM withdrawals at 100,000 RMB per person per year.
 These restrictions were imposed to prevent the nefarious use of cash, including funding terrorist activity, money laundering and evading taxes.

-If a person makes withdrawals that exceed this annual cap, his or her overseas withdrawals can be suspended.
+If a person makes withdrawals that exceed this annual cap, his or her overseas withdrawals can be suspended for the rest of the year, and card service could be terminated.
 This change does not affect the daily limit of withdrawals.

 Purchasing Currency in China

 You may wish to buy currency while in China.
 However, it is important to know that there are different rules for foreigners and locals.

 Non-nationals who have a work visa are permitted to purchase a greater value of foreign currency than tourists.
 These individuals are permitted to purchase up to $500 US cash in foreign currency each day at the bank.
 However, in practice non-nationals who want to purchase cash valued at $500 US can only do so 4-5 times per month maximum.
 As of 2022, most banks to not have foreign cash reserves on-site.

 To complete the transaction, they must meet several conditions, including the following: